• Home

 Image10

-Just look at the manufactured hype and faddishness surrounding Big Data, and the wilful ignorance of those who truly want to believe.
+Just look at the manufactured hype and faddishness surrounding Big Data, and the wilful ignorance of those who genuinely want to believe.

 Anti-Intellectualism is not clever or funny, and ultimately it is divisive and destructive.